ntdkhang/ProjectManagement/README.md

 # ProjectManagement

+Note: I am still working on this app.
 This app allows you to manage all your projects, track your progress, and give you awards.

 Technologies used in this app: